 Hearing loss is moderate to severe in up to two-thirds of affected patients [7,18,60,62,63].
 In one series of 115 patients with CSOM, the average hearing threshold was 40 dB .
 Conductive hearing loss is more common than sensorineural hearing loss (SNHL), but both may occur [1,60,64-68].

 Longer duration of otorrhea is associated with greater degree of hearing loss .
-Lower socioeconomic status is associated with a greater risk of hearing loss, but age of onset and number of episodes do not appear to be risk factors .
-The site of the perforation corresponded to degree of hearing loss, with posterior perforations having greater dB level loss, probably as a result of loss of protection of the round window membrane from impinging sound pressure waves .
+Lower socioeconomic status is associated with a greater risk of CSOM and, therefore, greater risk of hearing loss, but age of onset and number of episodes do not appear to be risk factors .
+The site of the perforation corresponded to degree of hearing loss, with posterior perforations having a greater dB level hearing loss, probably as a result of loss of protection of the round window membrane from impinging sound pressure waves .
 Hearing loss may occur in the contralateral ear despite lack of evidence of bilateral disease .

 The hearing loss in CSOM usually results from middle-ear pathology and the inner ear is typically not affected; however, mixed hearing loss (conductive and sensorineural) can occur [66,69-71].
 SNHL is thought to result from chemical inflammatory mediators produced from the chronic infection passing through the round window, causing the loss of hair cells in the cochlea .
 Ototoxicity of ototopical drops may also play a role .